 I asked, “What is the ground like beneath you?”

+The sound of his voice was muffled through his air filtration system, so he shouted a little.
 “It’s OK for about five feet, and then it starts to get messy.”

 There are frightening prospects for the sequel to the Love Canal story.
 Imagine for example, the fine print of the deeds of the next generation of homeowners, which will likely protect the state from any possible mandatory re-purchasing of the homes due to contamination — homes owned by people who were unaware of what they were getting themselves into.
 The Love Canal neighborhood is no safer today than it was when the ring three homes were evacuated.
 And while no one is sure of the extent of the danger, fear of the unknown certainly seems justified here.